 - Draft a work plan – review questions below with staff

-- What routine responsibilities/tasks cannot be fulfilled while working remotely and how will it impact operations or other people?
+- Are there any routine responsibilities/tasks that cannot be fulfilled while working remotely and how will it impact operations or other people?
 What are ways to reduce the impacts?

 - What routine responsibilities/tasks require regular communication and collaboration with others?
-Proactively contact each partner to confirm how you will communicate while everyone is working remotely.
+Proactively contact each partner to confirm how you will communicate while working remotely.